Thesavagecoder7784/Machine-Learning-Algorithms/README.md

 2. The application of the algorithm using it to predict the salary based on the years of experience and understanding by plotting the actual and predicted values

 ## Logistic Regression
-1. Contains syntax of creating a Logistic Regression model and predicting using Linear Regression to predict the outcome of the Cancer Dataset
+1. Contains syntax of creating a Logistic Regression model and predicting using Logistic Regression to predict the outcome of the Cancer Dataset
-2. The application of the algorithm using it to predict the outcome of whether the client will subscribe a term deposit of a bank and using some new methods such as classification report and confusion matrix
+2. The application of the algorithm using it to predict the outcome of whether the client will subscribe a term deposit of a bank and calculate the accuracy using some new methods such as classification report and confusion matrix

+## Decision Tree 1 - Iterative Dichotomiser 3
+1. Contains syntax of creating a Decision Tree model and predicting using Decisio Tree to predict the outcome of the Iris Dataset
+2. The application of the algorithm using it to predict the type of iris based on entered values and visualizing the data